Re-Home Your Pet

 Please consider what option would be best for the comfort of your animal.

 Is your pet petrified when you've boarded them before, unsocial, or have behavioral issues?
-Not all animals will thrive in a shelter environment, even with our amazing volunteers giving them attention, staff working with training, and providing a safe place to sleep.
+Not all animals will thrive in a shelter environment.
 The shelter can be loud and feel chaotic , causing very high levels of stress.
-Your pet may be better fitted for a rescue that is foster-based for their comfort, as homes are not as chaotic as the shelter for some dogs.
+Your pet may be better fitted for a rescue that is foster-based for their comfort.

-SFAHS is the only organization to accept stray and unwanted pets; a service that is much-needed to prevent neglect and unnecessary suffering.
-There is no time limit or pre-determined length of stay for any animal in our care, as well as no breed restriction for dogs; we keep every animal's individual needs in mind.
+Animals in our care are not subject to time limits, space restrictions, or breed exclusions; we keep every animal's individual needs in mind.
 The majority of pets are placed for adoption or transferred to another animal rescue when a pet's needs are different than what we are able to accommodate.

 Re-Homing Your Pet On Your Own